 But let’s say you didn’t.
 If a typical flight on Southwest costs 25,000 Rapid Rewards points, you’d have to spend nearly $4,200 on flights before you earned enough miles for a free one.

-Meanwhile, you can typically earn enough miles for a Southwest flight with one signup bonus from the Southwest Airlines Rapid Rewards® Premier Credit Card.
+Meanwhile, you can typically earn enough miles for a Southwest flight with one signup bonus from the Southwest Rapid Rewards® Premier Credit Card (currently unavailable).

 Which strategy sounds better?
 Spending $4,200 on flights or signing up for a single co-branded credit card?
 More on that in a minute.